Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory

 If one is just interested in coassociativity at the level of $\pi_0$ of the incidence coalgebra, this square and its twin are all that are needed.
 This was the case in the work of To\"en~\cite{Toen:0501343} who dealt with the case where $X$ is the Waldhausen \Sdot-construction of a dg category, and in the work of Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563} for exact $\infty$-categories. \end{blanko}

-\begin{blanko}{Homotopy coherence of coassociativity.} For coassociativity of the incidence coalgebra at the objective level, higher coherence has to be established, which will require the full decomposition space axioms.
+\begin{blanko}{Homotopy coherence of coassociativity.} For coassociativity of the incidence coalgebra at the objective level, higher coherence has to be established, which will require the full decomposition-space axioms.
 To establish coassociativity in a strong homotopy sense we must deal on an equal footing with all `reasonable' spans

 which could arise from composites of products of the comultiplication and counit.
 We therefore take a more abstract approach, relying on some more simplicial machinery. \end{blanko}